docsbydesign/piClinic_API_sample/README.md

 Running the examples in the Postman collection can give you a sense of interacting with the API, which can help you when you use the API in a program.

-If you're not familiar with Postman, review the documentation at [Getting started with Postman](https://learning.getpostman.com/getting-started/).
+If you're new to Postman, review the documentation at [Getting started with Postman](https://learning.getpostman.com/getting-started/).

 ### Importing the Postman collection